open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project-level: For each audit report [add a project document](../common.md#add-a-project-document) and set `.documentType` to 'technicalAuditReport'.
+Project-level: For each audit report [add a project document](../common.md#add-a-project-document), set `.documentType` to 'technicalAuditReport' and map any free text to `.description` .
 ```json
 {
   "documents": [